qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ## Quick simplified understanding

-We can learn from the world in an **information-efficient** way: learning from very few information quickly.
-(On the other side, current deep learning technology is information-inefficient, as it requires tons of training data to get good results.)
+We can learn from the world in an **information-efficient** way: learning from very few information quickly. [^deep_learning_data_efficiency]

+[^deep_learning_data_efficiency]: On the contrary, current deep learning technology is information-inefficient, as it requires tons of training data to get good results.
+Current (2025 Oct) LLMs have limited in-context learning ability, but still suffer from context rot and cannot do continuous learning.

 The flip side of information-efficient learning is **hasty generalization**.
 We tend to generalize from very few examples quickly, rather than using logical reasoning and statistical evidence, thus easily get fooled by randomness.